The Lir National Academy of Dramatic Art at Trinity College Dublin

 Entry Requirements

-c) Portfolio – a portfolio of the applicant’s theatre and directing work.
-The Lir Academy accepts portfolios as PDFs, websites or in any other convenient format.
+c) Portfolio: outlining your theatre and directing work.
+We accept portfolios as PDFs, websites or in any other convenient format,

-d) Critical assessment – a critical assessment of recently directed work.
+d) Critical Assessment: a critical assessment essay of recently directed work.
 This is an analysis of a production directed by the applicant.
-It is an overall evaluation of the process; from the initial artistic impulse, the ambitions for the work, pre-production plans and the development of the work, an analyses of their process when working with designers, actors, and the production team, and finally a reflection and critical analyses of the work achieved and any learning outcomes.
+It is an overall evaluation of the process; from the initial artistic impulse, ambitions for the work, pre-production plans and the development of the work; an analysis of the director's process when working with designers, actors, and the production team, and finally a reflection and critical analysis of the work achieved and any learning outcomes.

 Application Details